 - Default Bucket – The name of the bucket in Planner that will be used if the value in the “Planner Bucket” task field is not specified.

-- “Planner Plan ID” field – A project-level Text custom field name that identifies the ID of related Plan in Planner.
+- “Planner Plan ID” field – A project-level Text custom field name that identifies the ID of a related Plan in Planner.